 Community Property States

-There are nine community property states in the U.S. with Alaska and Tennessee considered opt-in states:
+There are nine community property states in the United States.
+They are:

 - Arizona - When dividing assets, Arizona courts consider any debts and obligations attached to the property, the property's exempt status, and whether there have been crimes convicted that financially damaged the other person.